|There may be a quiz question related to the information on this page.|

 Plagiarism is the act of presenting another person's work or ideas as your own.
 Plagiarism is a serious breach of ethics at UNSW and is not taken lightly.
 Plagiarism is dealt with in more detail on the Plagiarism page of this tutorial.

 There are many different styles of referencing.
-The Learning Centre provides information on a selection of styles via the Academic Study Skills website.
+The Current Students website provides information on a selection of styles via the Academic Study Skills website.

 See an example of the APA referencing style on the Understanding your reading list page, under the Discover tab.